liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 [Creating Android Screenlets](/develop/tutorials/-/knowledge_base/6-2/creating-android-screenlets)
 contains getter and setter methods for the Add Bookmark Screenlet's `url` and `title` attributes.
-Since that Screenlet needs to add a bookmark to Liferay's Bookmarks portlet, its View needs those methods so it can get and set the bookmark's URL and title from the UI.
-The Screenlet's View class then implements those methods.
-You need to define an analogous View Model interface for the Get Guestbooks Screenlet.
+Since that Screenlet needs to add a bookmark to Liferay's Bookmarks portlet, its View class needs those methods so it can get and set the bookmark's URL and title in the UI.
+You'll define an analogous View Model interface for Get Guestbooks Screenlet.

 So what methods should the Get Guestbooks Screenlet's View Model interface define?
 The Get Guestbooks Screenlet's UI doesn't need *any* control elements, such as sliders, text boxes, buttons, or the like.
 It only needs to display a guestbook list.
-Its view model interface therefore only needs to define a single method for this purpose.
+Its View Model interface therefore only needs to define a single method for this purpose.
 You'll handle list item selections separately, by implementing `AdapterView.OnItemClickListener` in the view class.